kcajj/instagram_groups_statistics/README.md

 Have you ever wondered who sends the best memes on the Instagram group you have with your friends?
 No?
 Well it doesn't matter.
 Here's how to obtain the statistics of the likes exchanged within an Instagram group.
 Enjoy.

-**Disclaimer**: you will work on your private data, do not share your data with anyone and work only on your local machine.
+**!!!Watch out!!!**: you will work on your private data, do not share your data with anyone and work only on your local machine.

 **Overview**:
 - Download the [lastest release](https://github.com/kcajj/instagram_groups_statistics/releases) of the script